Praneethsv/time-series-analysis/README.md

 # Time Series Analysis

 This repository contains code for performing time series analysis.
-It includes various models and methods for forecasting and analyzing time series data, such as ARIMA, Prophet, and others.
+It includes various models and methods for forecasting and analyzing time series data, such as ARIMA, XGBoost, and LightGBM.

 ## Installation